Tutorial Gateway

 print(Employee.company)

-In this Python class example, we declared a variable company, and we defined a function with a self parameter that prints a welcome message.
-Next, we created an object emp1 for Employee class.
-By using this object emp1, we are accessing the company variable, and func_message().
+In this Python class example, we declared a variable company and defined a function with a self parameter that prints a welcome message.
+Next, we created an object emp1 for Employee.
+By using this object emp1, we are accessing the company variable and func_message().

-Within the last two statements, we used the attribute reference to access the variable value and the function result.
-By using attribute reference, you can print the variable value.
+The last two statements used the attribute reference to access the variable value and the function result.
+So, by using attribute reference, you can print the variable value.
 However, Employee.func_message returns the function object but not the actual function result.
-So, you should remember this concept while working with attribute references in a python class.
+So, you should remember this concept while working with attribute references.

 class Employee: